rapsamaniego27/love-letter/README.md

 <!-- Heading -->
-# Charis Farewell Letter
+# A Love Letter

 <!-- Description -->
-This is a farewell letter for Charis
+A love letter for the special girl I would meet in the future.